If you organize programming languages into tiers they would fall into three tiers.

 Most of the languages in the top tier are firmly entrenched.
 It takes a while for a programming language to fall out of the top tier.
 And it’s very hard for a second-tier language to break into the top tier.

-The emerging languages of this article are in a third tier, and they are just starting to gain a following.
-Some languages have been in the third tier for many years, never taking that next step toward popularity, while others have burst onto the scene in just one or two years.
+The emerging languages of this article are in the third tier, and they are just starting to gain a following.
+Some languages are in the third tier for many years while others have burst onto the scene in just one or two years.
 Here are five languages that fall into the latter category within the third tier.

-The five programming languages that I’ll focus on are fairly new (so this might be the first time you hear about them in detail), and they clearly have a strong chance of breaking into the group of second-tier languages in the next two to three years.
+The five programming languages that are focused on are fairly new and have a strong chance of breaking into the second-tier languages in the next few years.
 Maybe someday one of these languages will even be able to crack the top tier.

-Here’s why these five languages were chosen for this list.
+Here’s why these five Programming languages were chosen for this list.

-Crystal is another language that hopes to bring C-like performance into the highly abstracted world of web developers.
-Crystal is aimed at the Ruby community, with a syntax that is similar to and, at times, identical to Ruby’s.
+It is another language that hopes to bring C-like performance into the highly abstracted world of web developers.
+Crystal is aimed at the Ruby community, with a syntax that is similar to Ruby’s.
 As the already large number of Ruby-based startups continues to grow, Crystal could play a key role in helping take those applications’ performance to the next level.